JayWalker512/CryptoNoter/README.md

 In a low difficulty pool, miners submit shares more often and hence results in higher bandwidth costs.
 It will be costly for me to maintain a low difficulty pool, i would really appreciate a small donation to support this project.

 Project has been modified and updated.
-CryptoNoter now supports mining on Monero (XMR), Electroneum (ETN) and ByteCoin (BCN) pools.
+CryptoNoter now supports mining on Monero (XMR), Electroneum (ETN), Sumokoin (SUMO) & ByteCoin (BCN) pools.
 To mine on ETN or BCN pools, simply change it to your ETN or BCN wallet address and point it to a Electroneum or ByteCoin mining pool.
 Likewise for other cryptonote coin support.
 Function is built into the project.
 No additional setting required.

 Please consider making a donation using my wallet address at the bottom of this page.
 Thank you very much